 How to Properly Remove Wallpaper

-Over the years, I have removed many thousands of square feet of wallpaper in Denver.
-Being a painting contractor, wallpaper removal is just one of the many things that we are requested to do.
-As a kid, I can remember my parents hiring a painting contractor team for our new house.
-They did everything, and one of the things they did for my parents was to hang rolls and rolls of wallpaper.
-There was a big pattern in the entry way (which helped to hide a hole I later created as a teenager), a grass cloth in the family room (which I later painted over), a small print in the powder bathroom, and many other patterns throughout the house.
-So, when I think of wallpaper, I think of the 80’s.
-Lots of browns and flowers.
-Maybe you also have visions of wallpaper from the 80’s.
+As a kid, I can remember my parents hiring a painting contracting team for our new house.
+The team did everything, including hanging rolls and rolls of wallpaper.
+There was a big patterned wallpaper in the entryway (which helped to hide a hole I later created as a teenager), a grasscloth in the family room (which I later painted over), a small print in the powder bathroom, and many other patterns throughout the house.
+So, when I think of wallpaper, I think of the ’80s.
+A lot of browns and a lot of flowers.
+Maybe you also have visions of wallpaper from the ’80s.

 Different methods to remove wallpaper.

-As a paint contractor, I have learned how to remove wallpaper the hard way…by trying every way under the sun.
-There are lots of techniques that I have tried and heard of, and here are a few of them with my comments and experience.
+As a paint contractor, I have learned how to remove wallpaper the hard way… by trying every method under the sun.
+While Walls by Design strictly focuses on painting and no longer removes wallpaper, I have tried many techniques and would like to share my comments and experience with you.

 The Paper Tiger.
 You may have seen this.
-It looks like an over-sized computer mouse that you roll over the wallpaper, and it creates a scouring pattern in the paper.
-The thought behind this tool is that it helps to penetrate the wallpaper’s top layer, to allow water to get into the paper, to release the glue.
-The problem with this method is that I found that it damages the drywall too much.
-There is a balance between getting aggressive with removing the wallpaper and leaving the drywall intact.
-It is very difficult to avoid drywall damage with any of the methods, but it has been my experience that the Paper Tiger causes a bit too much damage in trying to remove wallpaper.
+It looks like an oversized computer mouse that you roll over the wallpaper, and it creates a scoring pattern in the paper.
+The thought behind this tool is that it helps to penetrate the wallpaper’s top layer, which allows water to get into the paper, to release the glue.
+The problem I found with this method is that it damages the drywall too much.
+There is a balance between getting aggressive with removing wallpaper and leaving the drywall intact.
+It is very difficult to avoid drywall damage with any method, but it has been my experience that the Paper Tiger causes a bit too much damage when trying to remove wallpaper.

 Wallpaper remover solution.
-There are different brands that make solutions that are supposed to breakdown the glue and make it easier to remove the paper from the wall.
+There are many brands that make solutions which are supposed to break down the glue to make it easier to remove the paper from the wall.
 One I have used in the past is called Dif.
 I have always found this method to be too tedious and not very effective.
 If you want to use something, I would suggest trying liquid fabric softener.
 I have heard this provides very similar results.

 After the wallpaper is removed.